Mediterranean sand smelt: Fishing

 The major small-scale fishing gears exploiting this species are the various coastal beach seines, small mesh size (10 mm) gill nets and lift-nets.

 Rarely it can be caught on very small hook, baited with small chunks of fish meat.
 Live Mediterranean sand smelt is excellent bait for many predatory species that feed on this gregarious fish.

 Cuisine

 The meat is mostly deep fried with larger specimens sometimes prepared as part of mixed fish stew or soup.

+Feeding

+Atherinas are carnivorous.
+They often school near riverbanks where they feed on worms, mollusks, larvae, and crustaceans.